Nariod/RustPacker/README.md

 These templates are no longer available with RustPacker, but can be found in `RustPacker/templates/OLD/`:
 - `ct`, which executes your shellcode by spawning a process using the following API calls: `VirtualAlloc, VirtualProtect, CreateThread, WaitForSingleObject`.
 - `crt`, which injects your shellcode in the `dllhost.exe` process using the following API calls: `OpenProcess, VirtualAllocEx, WriteProcessMemory, VirtualProtectEx, CreateRemoteThread`.
+- `winCRT`, which injects your shellcode in a remote process using the following high-level API calls: `OpenProcess`, `VirtualAllocEx`, `WriteProcessMemory`, `VirtualProtectEx`, `CreateRemoteThread`.
+You can supply the target process with `-t`, defaults to `dllhost.exe` otherwise.
+Uses the official [Windows crates](https://crates.io/crates/windows).
+- `ntCRT`, which injects your shellcode in a remote process using the following low-level API calls: `NtOpenProcess, NtAllocateVirtualMemory, NtWriteVirtualMemory, NtProtectVirtualMemory, NtCreateThreadEx`.
+You can supply the target process with `-t`, defaults to `dllhost.exe` otherwise.

 ## Are you a Rust developer?
 If you have some experience with Rust, you're more than welcome to help !